HabibMrad/Udacity_AIND_Projects/README.md

 # Udacity_AIND_Projects

-This repository Contain my project works from the [Udacity AI Nanodegree.](https://in.udacity.com/course/artificial-intelligence-nanodegree--nd889) There are a total of 9 projects in the Nanodegree (5 from the specialization that I will choose after 3 months!).
+This repository Contain my project works from the [Udacity AI Nanodegree.](https://in.udacity.com/course/artificial-intelligence-nanodegree--nd889) There are a total of 4 projects in the Nanodegree.

 ## List of Projects